marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

 Then look at the example application for the basic setup.

 NOTE: This widget is compiled using JDK 1.6 / Java 6.
-We have been using 1.6 for years now (it was released December 2006) and see now reason to use such an outdated JDK 1.5 per Vaadin's widget specs.
+We have been using 1.6 for years now (it was released December 2006) and see no reason to use such an outdated JDK 1.5 per Vaadin's widget specs.

 The CKEditor code, in full as downloaded from http://ckeditor.com, is present in the